Xue64/The-Chain-Language-Project/README.md

 © CubeClub (Rufelle Emmanuel Pactol), 2022

+The official documentation is available (incomplete) at: https://bit.ly/chaindocx

 ## To-Do For Alpha Release 0.0.3

 -> more robust lexer

 -> parser and AST

 ## For other alpha releases: